JeyVaynard/rn-fastimage/README.md

 If true will fallback to using `Image`.
 In this case the image will still be styled and laid out the same way as `FastImage`.

 ---

+### `blurRadius?: number`

+The blur radius of the blur filter added to the image.

+---